Pylons/pyramid/docs/narr/traversal.rst

 ``context`` attribute of the :term:`request` object.
 It will be the context object implied by the current request.

+The "traversal path" will always be available to a view as the ``traversed`` attribute of the :term:`request` object.
+It will be a sequence representing the ordered set of names that were used to traverse to the context, not including the view name or subpath.
+If there is a virtual root associated with request, the virtual root path is included within the traversal path.

+The :term:`virtual root` will always be available to a view as the ``virtual_root`` attribute of the :term:`request` object.
+It will be the virtual root object implied by the current request.

+The :term:`virtual root path` will always be available to a view as the ``virtual_root_path`` attribute of the :term:`request` object.
+It will be a sequence representing the ordered set of names that were used to traverse to the virtual root obejct.

 Unicode and Traversal
 ---------------------